cibretagne/ci_guided_search/README.md

 https://rawgit.com/cibretagne/ci_guided_search/master/demo/index.html

 ## How to use
-* Download the plugin and copy its contents into your project
+* Download the plugin or install it using Bower and copy its contents into your project

 * Embed the main style sheet: